magifd2/markdown-viewer/DEVELOPMENT.md

 ### 5.2.
 Command-Line Options

-The application supports the following command-line flags, parsed using Go's standard `flag` package:
+The application uses `spf13/cobra` for its command-line interface.

 *   `-p <port>` or `--port <port>`: Specifies the port to listen on (e.g., `-p 9000`).
 *   `-o` or `--open`: Automatically opens the default web browser to the application URL upon startup.